btuchi/mars-rl/README.md

 ### 🔹 Step 3: Diversity Reward Function

-We implement two reward functions:
+We implement MMD (Maximum Mean Discrepancy) as our reward function:
 - **MMD (Maximum Mean Discrepancy)**: measures how closely the generated feature distribution matches the reference distribution.
-- **GP-MI (Gaussian Process Mutual Information)**: captures mutual coverage between generated and reference features.

 We validate the reward by testing known datasets with increasing diversity levels (e.g., all identical → highly varied craters), and check if the reward increases accordingly.